Home Blog

 If the user is attempting to monitor traffic to and from a specific system that he/she administrative access to, any sniffer capable of attaching to his/her local wireless interface is all that is necessary.

 In order to monitor traffic between systems that the user has no administrative access to, he/she should ensure that the wireless adapter can go into monitor mode.
 Wireless adapters placed in monitor mode do not normally operate for other connectivity at the same time.
 So, when using a wireless adapter for Internet access, the user needs two wireless interfaces installed in order to maintain Internet connectivity while monitoring.
-In some cases, users need to place their system kernel in monitor mode prior to using ethereal.
+In some cases, users need to place their system kernel in monitor mode prior to using wireshark.
 Check the adapter and operating system documentation to determine how to do this.

 Wireless Adapters